36B3qFO1yG3rtJatq-N2nwkvaH4WwDVv5_U2yoISIao

 We abide by the above ‘kennel cough policy’

-We will segregate and medicate any dogs we feel may have kennel cough whilst with us
+We will segregate and medicate any dogs we feel may have kennel cough

 We use a product called ‘Parvo Verucide’